ovh/sv2chisel/DEVNOTES.md

 - review identifier legalization at emission:
   - scala keywords
-  - chisel keywords
+  - chisel keywords (only done for bundle fields yet)

-- fix behavior of emission with path relative to ~ (~ considered as standard name)
+- fix behavior of emission with path relative to ~ (~ considered as standard directory name)
 - front-end: crash on unknown/illegal parameters (to help with syntax: do not assume they are applied when it runs)

 - add true regression tests based on actual sv files (internal repo and CI ?) down to